AresEkb/AresEkb.github.io/cv.md

 ### July 2007 – June 2012, Ural Federal University
 Teacher on business process modelling

 ### Jan.
 2000 – Dec.
-2005, Freelance
+2015, Freelance occasionally
 Web-developer

 I developed and maintained several web-sites.
-I have a deep understanding of PHP, HTML, CSS, MySQL, JavaScript, Drupal.
 The most interesting project was a news portal of ITAR-TASS Ural.
 For more than 10 years, it has been a fairly powerful news portal, now it has been combined with the main ITAR-TASS portal.
+I have a deep understanding of PHP, HTML, CSS, MySQL, JavaScript, Drupal.

 ## Education